keplerproject/orbit/doc/us/index.md

 You can also update or delete any of the model items right from your console, just fetch them from the database, change what you want and call `save()` (or `delete()` if you want to remove it).

-## Download and Installation

-The easiest way to download and install Orbit is via [LuaRocks](http://luarocks.org).
-You can install Orbit with a simple `luarocks install orbit`.
-Go to the path where LuaRocks put Orbit to see the sample apps and this documentation.
-LuaRocks will automatically fetch and install any dependencies you don't already have.

 ## Credits